salex/plutus/README.markdown

 - `tenant_id` was added to all Plutus model, but Account is not implemented, allowing tenants to share accounts

-- an example Tenant model added to demo (name,subdomain attributes)
+- an example Tenant model added to dummy/demo/fixture_rails_root (name,subdomain attributes)

 - 'acts\_as\_tenant' gem added to gemspec developer dependancies.
 Current tenant set in application controller by subdomain